5 minute read

 Ring the bellwethers

-As earnings season amps up, analysts conduct intrinsic valuations to determine the value of a share: is it over- or undervalued?
+As earnings season ramps up, analysts conduct valuations to determine the value of a share: is it over- or undervalued?
 These valuations help give investors an idea about whether or not to purchase, sell, or hold the shares in question.
-To come up with these valuations analysts look at a company’s qualitative aspects (i.e. business model, governance, and industry factors) and quantitative aspects such as financial statement analysis and ratio aspects.
+To come up with these valuations, analysts look at a company’s qualitative aspects (i.e. business model, governance, and industry factors) and quantitative factors such as financial statement analysis and ratios.

-As an investor in the US share markets, you want to pay attention as this a hugely active time in the markets with everyone reviewing these earnings reports to see what’s what.
-You’ll see a lot of movement in the shares of companies releasing their reports as the market reacts to this new data in real time.
-Expect to see shares jump 20% and more, just know they can fall by this amount too.
-This is the market at its most exciting, most volatile.
-With all of the media coving and reporting on the major earnings releases, you’ll quickly see if the companies you invest in have missed, met or beat your expectations.
+As an investor in the US share markets, you want to pay attention as this a hugely busy time in the markets with everyone reviewing these earnings reports to see what’s what.
+You’ll see much movement in the shares of companies releasing their reports as the market reacts to this new data in real time.
+Expect to see shares jump 20% and more, but they can fall by this amount too.
+Earnings season can be when the market at its most exciting, which can mean most volatile.
+Media do a great job of reporting on earnings releases, and you’ll quickly see if companies have missed, met or beat expectations.
 Yes, market reactions are par for the course, but any negative impact on share prices is usually short-term.
-Shares that lose value as a result of negative market response eventually recover after 30 days and most with an average return of 6.14 percent.
-Hold on to that buy-and-hold strategy and you’ll be sweet.
+Shares that lose value as a result of an unfavourable market response eventually recover after 30 days and most with an average return of 6.14 percent.

 The bellwethers of their respective industries (financial, insurance, and tech) lead the way through the season.
-Well-known companies such as JPMorgan Chase, United Health Group, and Intel (INTC - Free Intel Stock Report) are three of the earliest reporting companies, and their effect on the market is huge.
+Well-known companies such as JP Morgan Chase, United Health Group, and Intel are three of the earliest reporting companies, and their effect on the market is significant.
 For instance, if any of these companies issue a negative surprise, individual shares will plummet, taking the market with them.
-As a rule, and to weather any negative results, most businesses report their quarterly results either before the share markets open (7am Eastern Time), or after the market closes (4pm EST) to give as many investors as possible the time needed to react to and to act accordingly, before trading gets underway.
+As a rule, most businesses report their quarterly results either before the share markets open (7am EST), or after the market closes (4pm EST) to give as many investors as possible the time needed to react to and to act before trading gets underway.

 Factors that affect earnings